-The company has a credit risk exposure with a major customer, which as at 31 March 2020 owed the company \$1,122,033 (19,15% of trade receivables).
-A significant part of this balance was outside its terms of trade, but no impairment was made as at 31 March 2020 as management believes that this balance is fully recoverable.
-There are no guarantees against this receivable but management closely monitors the receivable balance on a monthly basis and is in regular contact with this customer to mitigate risk.
+The company has a credit risk exposure with a major customer, which as at 31 March 2021 owed the company \$2,241,252 (34.2% of trade receivables).
+However, a significant part of this balance is within its terms of trade and accordingly, management believes that this balance is fully recoverable and there is no need for any provision for impairment as at 31 March 2021.
+Management closely monitors all its receivable balances on a monthly basis and is in regular contact with its customers on the outstanding amounts.

-Generally trade receivables are written off when there is no reasonable expectation of recovery.
+Generally, trade receivables are written off when there is no reasonable expectation of recovery.
 Indicators of this include the failure of a debtor to engage in a repayment plan, no active enforcement activity and a failure to make contractual payments for a period greater than 1 year.

-Liauiditv risk
+Liquidity risk

-Vigilant fiquidity risk management requires the company to maintain sufficient liquid assets (mainly cash and cash equivalents) and available borrowing facilities to be able to pay debts as and when they become due and payable...
+Vigilant liquidity risk management requires the company to maintain sufficient liquid assets (mainly cash and cash equivalents) and available borrowing facilities to be able to pay debts as and when they become due and payable.